ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 transport and simulatenously advance the receive cursor.

 ~~~
-instance.advanceReceiveCursor(length)
+MessageFramer.AdvanceReceiveCursor(Connection, Length)
-instance.deliverAndAdvanceReceiveCursor(messageContext, length, endOfMessage)
+MessageFramer.DeliverAndAdvanceReceiveCursor(Connection, MessageContext, Length, IsEndOfMessage)
-instance.deliver(messageContext, data, endOfMessage)
+MessageFramer.Deliver(Connection, MessageContext, Data, IsEndOfMessage)
 ~~~

-Note that `deliverAndAdvanceReceiveCursor` allows the Framer to earmark bytes as part of a Message even before they are received by the transport.
+Note that `MessageFramer.DeliverAndAdvanceReceiveCursor` allows the Framer to earmark bytes as part of a Message even before they are received by the transport.
 This allows the delivery of very large Messages without requiring the Framer to directly inspect all of the octets.

-To provide an example, a simple protocol that parses a length as a header value would receive the `HandleReceivedData` event, and call `parse` with a minimum and maximum set to the length of the header field.
-Once the parse succeeded, it would call `advanceReceiveCursor` with the length of the header field, and then call `deliverAndAdvanceReceiveCursor` with the length of the body that was parsed from the header, marking the new Message as complete.
+To provide an example, a simple protocol that parses a length as a header value would receive the `HandleReceivedData` event, and call `Parse` with a minimum and maximum set to the length of the header field.
+Once the parse succeeded, it would call `AdvanceReceiveCursor` with the length of the header field, and then call `DeliverAndAdvanceReceiveCursor` with the length of the body that was parsed from the header, marking the new Message as complete.

 # Managing Connections {#introspection}